About the Festival

 Sponsors and Contributors

 The Greater Kansas City Japan Festival Committee thanks all of our very generous contributors who make our Festival a reality.
-Without their financial support it would not be possible to hold this great event for the Greater Kansas City area.
+Without their financial support it would not be possible to hold this event.

 Yokozuna Sumo Grand Master